uktrade/iigb-beta-content/content/beta/setup-guide/how-to-setup/sections/register-a-company/en_US.md

 ---
 title: "Register (incorporate) a company in the UK"
 ---

-By incorporating a company, you’ll create a separate legal entity in the UK, which is known as a private limited company.
+If you are expanding your business into the uK or setting up business in the UK, you have several options about how your company operates.

+If you want to create a separate legal entity in the UK ('incorporate a company'), forming a private limited company is the most popular option.
+You can also incorporate a business as a sole trader (in which you have all liability for company debts) or a partnership (where you share the liability with other partners in the business).

-The process to [register (incorporate) a private limited company in the UK](https://www.gov.uk/register-a-company-online) is straightforward and typically takes less than 24 hours.
+The process to [register (incorporate) a private limited company in the UK](https://www.gov.uk/set-up-business-uk/register-your-business-in-the-uk) is straightforward and typically takes less than 24 hours.

+### Setting up your company in the UK
-### Before you start the process, you’ll need:
+Before you start the incorporation process, you’ll need:

-- a name for the company
+* a name for the company
-- an address, which can be any UK address, to act as the registered address of the company
+* an address for the company - this can be any UK address
-- at least one director (does not need to be UK resident)
+* at least one director - this person does not need to be a UK resident
-- at least one shareholder (can be corporate or an individual)
+* at least one shareholder - this can an individual or another company

-A UK company must have a Memorandum and Articles of Association.
-These documents must be in place at the time of incorporation.
-You can select standard documents at the date of incorporation, or professional advisers can prepare and file tailored documents on your company’s behalf.
+A UK company must have documents called a 'memorandum and articles of association', which must be in place at the time of incorporation.
+You can use standard template documents, or professional advisers can prepare and file tailored documents on your company’s behalf.

-While it is not a legal requirement to have a UK resident director or shareholder to set up a UK company, many banks will prefer this before they will [open a UK business bank account](/us/setup-guide/open-a-business-account/) for your business.
+It is not a legal requirement to have a UK resident director or shareholder to set up a UK company.
+However, many banks will prefer that you have UK resident directors or shareholders before they will [open a UK business bank account](/setup-guide/open-a-business-account/) for your business.